6ernardo/feup-LTW-proj/README.md

 ### To Do

 #### Agents
-- List tickets by departments
-- Filter tickets
 - Edit ticket hashtags
 - List all changes done to a ticket
+- Change status of ticket

 ### Misc
 - Connecting pages through links